Azo compound: Aryl azo compounds

 For textile dying, a typical nitro coupling partner would be disodium 4,4′-dinitrostilbene-2,2′-disulfonate.
 Typical aniline partners are shown below.

-As a consequence of п-delocalization, aryl azo compounds have vivid colors, especially reds, oranges, and yellows.
+As a consequence of π-delocalization, aryl azo compounds have vivid colors, especially reds, oranges, and yellows.
 Therefore, they are used as dyes, and are commonly known as azo dyes, an example of which is Disperse Orange 1.
 Some azo compounds, e.g., methyl orange, are used as acid-base indicators due to the different colors of their acid and salt forms.
 Most DVD-R/+R and some CD-R discs use blue azo dye as the recording layer.
 The commercial success of azo dyes motivated the development of azo compounds in general.

 Alkyl azo compounds

 Aliphatic azo compounds (R and/or R′ = aliphatic) are less commonly encountered than the aryl azo compounds.
 A commercially important alkyl azo compound is azobisisobutyronitrile (AIBN), which is widely used as an initiator in free-radical polymerizations and other radical-induced reactions.
 It achieves this initiation by decomposition, eliminating a molecule of nitrogen gas to form two 2-cyanoprop-2-yl radicals:

 For instance a mixture of styrene and maleic anhydride in toluene will react if heated, forming the copolymer upon addition of AIBN.

-A simple dialkyl diazo compound is diethyldiazene, EtN=NEt.
+A simple dialkyl diazo compound is diethyldiazene, CH3CH2\sN=N\sCH2CH3, which can be synthesized through a variant of the Ramberg–Bäcklund reaction.
 Because of their instability, aliphatic azo compounds pose the risk of explosion.

 AIBN is produced by converting acetone cyanohydrin to the hydrazine derivative followed by oxidation: